Vascular Plants of North Carolina

 AuthorL.

-DistributionFormerly included within Salsola kali, but split out in FNA (2003), Weakley (2018), and other recent texts.
+DistributionFormerly included within Salsola kali, but split out in FNA (2003) and other recent texts; however, Weakley (2024) does not include this entity by this name, and apparently he has moved it back into S. kali, of one variety or another.
 RAB (1968) indicate its presence in Franklin County; however, to date no verified specimens have been seen from NC.

 Native of Eurasia; across much of N.A., mostly inland (and not a coastal dune species like the others in the genus).